04jono/critter-world-writeup/README.md

 Finally, we designed a modern GUI in JavaFX to allow the user to interact with the world.
 Features included zooming, panning, and intuitive controls for clicking on critters and fast-forwarding the world simulation.

-In all, we implemented a simple interpreted programming language, and developed a modern and user-friendly UI for the game based on the critter language.
+In all, we implemented the parser and interpreter for a novel programming language, and developed a modern and user-friendly UI for the game based on the critter language.

 ## Images